Aging is associated with low-grade chronic inflammatory state referred to “inflamm-ageing” or inflammaging.

 Vagus nerve stimulation is doctor-prescribed medical treatment.
 Implanted devices to stimulate the vagus nerve have been performed in approximately 100,000 individuals over the last 20 years.

-In order to avoid the risk and costs associated with surgery, I utilize a less invasive and less expensive transcutaneous vagus nerve stimulator (tVNS).
+In order to avoid the risk and costs associated with surgery, a less invasive and less expensive transcutaneous vagus nerve stimulator (tVNS) can be used.
 By applying a mild current to the skin just above a specific location at the ear where a branch of the vagus nerve is located, we are able to generate similar anti-inflammatory responses as the seen with the implantable device.

 Vagus Nerve stimulation is a complex treatment method and different settings are used for different people depending on their individual health, and are used at varying lengths of time for different conditions.
 Vagus stimulation with electricity should not be tried without the guidance of experienced physician because permanent neurological injury may occur if the proper electrical settings are not used.